Luster Vessel 1529.

 All text and pictures at this website are copyright protected.

-The descriptions, designs, photography and videography of the art, pottery and history of Paul J. Katrich are copyright © 1995-2012 Katrich Studios, Inc., and all rights are reserved.
+The descriptions, designs, photography and videography of the art, pottery and history of Paul J. Katrich are copyright © 1995-2015 Katrich Studios, Inc., and all rights are reserved.
 Individuals and entities may not reproduce, use, copy, plagiarize or otherwise borrow anything without the express written permission of Katrich Studios, Inc. Violators will be prosecuted to the full extent of U.S. and international copyright law.
-The only exception is for limited, traditional "Fair Use", where attribution to Paul J. Katrich must be indicated.
+The only exception is for limited, traditional "Fair Use," where attribution to Paul J. Katrich must be indicated.

 Additional text and pictures with links about places, events and websites are owned by their respective copyright holders.
 Katrich Studios, Inc., provides these links as a courtesy, and is not responsible for use of these links or the content on other websites.